JohannMG/MessagingMock/README.md

 **8.1 Create User Account**

-If all fields valid strings and email validates as well returns successfully.
+- If all fields valid strings and email validates as well returns successfully.
 Does not check numbers right now.

-To simulate a 404 response, send a memebership number of all zeros(0).
+- To simulate a 404 response, send a memebership number of all zeros(0).

-To simulate a 409 response, send a zipcode of all zeros(0).
+- To simulate a 409 response, send a zipcode of all zeros(0).

 **8.2 Authenticate User**

-If all required fields are strings, returns normal response.
+- If all required fields are strings, returns normal response.

-To simulate incorrent login pass username as "failauth" or either password or username as empty strings.
+- To simulate incorrent login pass username as "failauth" or either password or username as empty strings.

 ###Messages
+Uses Basic Auth base64(MockAPIToken + ":" + MockUserID)
+If you need a new inbox to work with (all messages have been deleted) use a new UserID for a new mock inbox of messages

-8.7 Get Customer Messages
+**8.7 Get Customer Messages**
+- Must call this endpoint to establish a new "inbox" for that user id

 8.8 Get Customer Message
+- API spec does not yet specify how the html will be sent in the JSON response.
+Right now it's inline and clean of double quotes.

 8.9 Update Customer Message

 8.10 Delete Customer Message